 Passing by Noordhoek, we drive along the M65, then on the M4 until we get the Cape of Good Hope entry (145 rands per person).
-The first stop is the famous Cape of Good Hope, the most South-Western point of Africa, that functioned as something of a beacon for sailors for years and is still widely referred to as “The Cape” by seafarers.
+The first stop is the famous Cape of Good Hope, the most South-Western point of Africa, which functioned as a beacon for sailors for years and is still widely referred to as “The Cape” by seafarers.
 Bartholomeu Dias, the Portuguese seafarer, was the first to sail around the Cape in 1488.
-On his return, during a strong storm, Dias stopped at the south-western tip of South Africa and named it Cape of Storms.
+On his return, during a strong storm, Dias stopped at the southwestern tip of South Africa and named it Cape of Storms.
 King John of Portugal later gave it the name Cabo da Boa Esperança or Cape of Good Hope.
 After taking the ‘’ritual‘’ picture behind the Cape of Good Hope sign fighting with dozens of tourists, we have a 40 minutes hike going up the hill on the left side of the sign.

 Our last stop is in Simon’s Town with its charming coastal town atmosphere and vibrant history.
-Here you can find a thriving harbour, a toy museum, navy museum and plenty of other sights.
+Here you can find a thriving harbour, a toy museum, a navy museum and plenty of other sights.
 It’s also famous for the nearby Boulders Beach (70 rands entry fee), one of the most visited beaches of Africa and the only place in the world (with Betty’s Bay) where you get close to a big colony of African Penguins.

-Need to Know about the Cape Peninsula
+Need to Know

 We rented our car through Tripadivisor.com.
 Click here to find out the prices for a rental car.